sedol1339/files/abstracts.md

     - We perform inference with a simple beam search decoder with beam threholding, histogram pruning and language model smearing
     - Our model shows competitive results in WER on the Librispeech corpus with MFCC features, and promising results from raw waveform.

+Fraccaro, M., Sønderby, S. K., Paquet, U., & Winther, O. (2016).
+Sequential Neural Models with Stochastic Layers.
+Advances in Neural Information Processing Systems, 29.
+Retrieved from https://proceedings.neurips.cc/paper/2016/hash/208e43f0e45c4c78cafadb83d2888cb6-Abstract.html

+Peddinti, V., Manohar, V., Wang, Y., Povey, D., & Khudanpur, S. (2016).
+Far-Field ASR Without Parallel Data.
+ResearchGate, 1996–2000. doi: 10.21437/Interspeech.2016-1475 https://www.danielpovey.com/files/2016_interspeech_ami.pdf

+    - When parallel audio recordings (close-talk microphone +  distant microphone) are available, the alignments (matchings between audio features and phonemes) used for training the acoustic models can be generated from close-talk microphone audio recordings to obtain WER improvements.
+However, far-field audio is usually not accompanied with close-talk microphone recordings.
+    - We use the lattice-free maximum mutual information (MMI) objective (not proposed by us), which is tolerant to minor mis-alignment errors (such as shown in fig. 1), which is actual when alignments are generated from distant microphone recordings.
+    - We also propose a method to select reliable utterances for training from distant microphone recordings.
+    - These methods reduce the performance gap between the ASR systems that are trained using alignments generated from distant and close-talk microphone readings from 8% to 1.5%.
+    - IMO, not clear why do we need alignment, while we can train with CTC loss.

+Ghahremani, P., Manohar, V., Hadian, H., Povey, D., & Khudanpur, S. .
+Investigation of transfer learning for ASR using LF-MMI trained neural networks.
+2017 IEEE Automatic Speech Recognition and Understanding Workshop (ASRU).
+IEEE. doi: 10.1109/ASRU.2017.8268947 https://www.danielpovey.com/files/2017_asru_transfer_learning.pdf

+    - We investigate two transfer learning approaches – weight transfer and multi-task training - in ASR, while different domains are different acoustic conditions (for English language), and source domain data is larger than target domain data.
+A typical weight transfer approach is to first train the model on a large dataset, retain only N layers and add new task-specific adaptation layers over those.
+In multi-task we share the initial layers across all tasks, and each task has a specific final layer.
+    - We found that multi-task training performs better than weight transfer.
+However weight transfer is still effective compared to the unadapted model, and hence it might be preferable over multi-task training as it does not require re-training.
+    - In weight transfer, single-stage training (training target-specific layers) of transferred layers with very small LR is better than 2-stage training by freezing the transfered layers at the 1st stage and fine-tuning them at 2nd stage.
+    - Even a model trained on source data for half or quarter the number of epochs is as effective for weight transfer as a fully-trained model.

+Ebbers, J., Heymann, J., Drude, L., Glarner, T., Haeb-Umbach, R., & Raj, B. (2017).
+Hidden Markov Model Variational Autoencoder for Acoustic Unit Discovery. doi: 10.21437/Interspeech.2017-1160

+Hsu, W.-N., Zhang, Y., & Glass, J. (2017).
+Learning Latent Representations for Speech Generation and Transformation. arXiv, 1704.04222.
+Retrieved from https://arxiv.org/abs/1704.04222v2

+Hsu, W.-N., Zhang, Y., & Glass, J. (2017).
+Unsupervised Learning of Disentangled and Interpretable Representations from Sequential Data.
+Advances in Neural Information Processing Systems, 30.
+Retrieved from https://proceedings.neurips.cc/paper/2017/hash/0a0a0c8aaa00ade50f74a3f0ca981ed7-Abstract.html

+Kim, C., Misra, A., Chin, K., Hughes, T., & Bacchiani, M. (2017).
+Generation of Large-Scale Simulated Utterances in Virtual Rooms to Train Deep-Neural Networks for Far-Field Speech Recognition in Google Home.
+ResearchGate, 379–383. doi: 10.21437/Interspeech.2017-1510 https://static.googleusercontent.com/media/research.google.com/ru//pubs/archive/46107.pdf

+    - We develop an acoustic room simulator to generate large-scale simulated data for far-field speech recognition.
+    - The system simulates millions of different room dimensions, a wide distribution of reverberation time and signal-to-noise ratios, and a range of microphone and sound source locations.
+    - The simulator-driven approach is quite effective in obtaining large improvements in real / rerecorded conditions.

+Ko, T., Peddinti, V., Povey, D., Seltzer, M. L., & Khudanpur, S. .
+A study on data augmentation of reverberant speech for robust speech recognition.
+2017 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
+IEEE. doi: 10.1109/ICASSP.2017.7953152

 Li, J., Ye, G., Zhao, R., Droppo, J., & Gong, Y. (2017).
 Acoustic-To-Word Model Without OOV. arXiv, 1711.10136.
 Retrieved from https://arxiv.org/abs/1711.10136v1

     - Problem: the word-based CTC is a very good end-to-end ASR model, but it maps all the unknown words into OOV